Updated on August 23, 2022

 If you knowingly access or possess child pornography with the intent to view it, you may face charges for possession of child pornography.
 Child pornography is defined as any material depicting a minor under the age of 18 engaging in sexual conduct.

-Child pornography possession charges are classified as a third-degree felony, which is punishable by up to 10 years of incarceration and a maximum fine of $10,000.
-The charges can be elevated to a second-degree felony, which carries a maximum prison sentence of 20 years.
-A third and any subsequent conviction is punishable by up to 99 years in prison.
+Child pornography possession charges are classified as a third-degree felony, punishable by up to 10 years of incarceration and a maximum fine of $10,000.
+If you’re convicted a second time, the charges can be elevated to a second-degree felony, which carries a maximum prison sentence of 20 years.
+Any subsequent convictions are punishable by up to 99 years in prison.

 The offense of distributing, producing, and publishing child pornography is a more serious crime than possession of child pornography in Texas.
 You can be charged with the promotion of child pornography if at least six copies of child pornography are found in your possession.